Continuous Variable Hamiltonian Learning at Heisenberg Limit via Displacement-Random Unitary Transformation: Preliminary

-For \textit{N}-mode systems, compared to the recovery strategy that aims to learn all single modes and coupling terms simultaneously in \cite{Moebus2025}, our hierarchical recovery strategy learns the single modes and coupling terms sequentially thus decompose a complex system into two subproblems.
-By analyzing the block structure of the associated covariance matrices and using the advantage that we can learn each single mode isolatedly, we rigorously prove that $\text{Cov}(\delta\mathbf{g})_{\text{hierarchical}} \preceq \text{Cov}(\delta\mathbf{g})_{\text{simultaneous}}$, indicating that our strategy yields lower or equal variance for all parameters.

-We then generalize our protocol to the learning of a single-mode first quantization Hamiltonian.
-We begin by defining the Hamiltonian and the relevant operator bases.
-The Hamiltonian is expressed as a symmetrized polynomial of the physical position and momentum operators, $\hat{x}$ and $\hat{p}$:
+We further generalize our framework to the first-quantized regime, enabling the learning of physical Hamiltonians expressed in position and momentum operators.
+Similar to the bosonic case, a generic $N$-mode Hamiltonian is defined as a symmetrized polynomial of physical operators $\{\hat{x}_\zeta, \hat{p}_\zeta\}_{\zeta=1}^N$: